Conflict Generation Models in CouchDB Replication

-In distributed edge and mobile architectures, document conflicts are not anomalies; they are deterministic outcomes of concurrent state mutations under network uncertainty.
-A conflict generation model defines the precise conditions under which divergent document revisions are produced, propagated, and materialized in the database.
-Understanding these models is a prerequisite to designing resilient sync pipelines that operate predictably across intermittent connectivity, high-latency cellular links, and partitioned IoT gateways.
-The foundational behavior governing these outcomes is documented in CouchDB Replication Architecture & Revision Fundamentals, which establishes how MVCC, revision chains, and replication checkpoints interact to surface divergence.
+In distributed edge and mobile deployments, document conflicts are not anomalies; they are deterministic outcomes of concurrent state mutations under network uncertainty.
+A conflict generation model names the precise conditions under which divergent document revisions are produced, propagated, and materialized in the database — and if you cannot reproduce those conditions on demand, you cannot prove your sync pipeline handles them.
+This page gives edge/IoT developers, mobile backend engineers, and Python sync builders a way to configure, stream-observe, and deterministically generate each model in a controlled environment before it hits production.
+It sits under CouchDB Replication Architecture & Revision Fundamentals, which establishes how MVCC and replication checkpoints interact to surface divergence; here we focus on the upstream question of how that divergence is created in the first place.

 The canonical concurrent-write case: two disconnected nodes edit the same parent revision, each producing a generation-3 leaf locally.
 Replication copies both leaves into one database, where they coexist as a conflict until the application reconciles them: